Harsharyan05/Student_placement_prediction/README.md

 # 🎓 Student Placement Predictor

-A Machine Learning project that predicts whether a student is likely to be placed based on academic performance, work experience, and other educational factors.
+A Machine Learning-powered web application that predicts whether a student is likely to be placed based on academic performance, educational background, work experience, and employability factors.

-## 🚀 Live Demo

-Coming Soon (Render Deployment)

 ---

-# 📌 Project Overview
+# 🚀 Project Overview

-This project uses Machine Learning to analyze student academic records and predict placement status.
+This project uses Machine Learning to analyze student records and predict placement outcomes.

-The model is trained on a placement dataset and exposed through a FastAPI REST API that can be tested using Swagger UI or Postman.
+The solution covers the complete ML lifecycle:

+* Data Collection
+* Data Cleaning
+* Feature Engineering
+* Model Training
+* Model Evaluation
+* FastAPI Backend Development
+* REST API Creation
+* Cloud Deployment

 ---

 # 🎯 Problem Statement

-Can we predict whether a student will get placed based on:
+Can we predict whether a student will get placed based on their:

-- SSC Percentage
+* SSC Performance
-- HSC Percentage
+* HSC Performance
-- Degree Percentage
+* Degree Performance
-- MBA Percentage
+* MBA Performance
-- Work Experience
+* Work Experience
-- Educational Background
-- Employability Test Score
+* Employability Test Score
+* Academic Background

-This project solves that classification problem using supervised machine learning.
+This project solves that problem using supervised machine learning classification techniques.

 ---